Family Nurse Practitioner Email List: Verified FNP Contacts for Pharma and HCP Marketing

 • No deceptive sender identification

-Suppression list management is particularly important for FNP campaigns.
-Practitioners who opt out of one campaign must be excluded from all subsequent outreach — not just the specific sequence that generated the opt-out.
+Beyond the structural requirements, suppression list management is particularly important for FNP campaigns.
+Practitioners who opt out of one campaign must be excluded from all subsequent outreach.
+That exclusion applies to every sequence — not just the one that generated the opt-out.
 Failing this step is the most common CAN-SPAM compliance gap in HCP outreach programs.

 How SparkDBI Builds Its FNP Dataset

-SparkDBI is a global B2B and healthcare contact data provider with over 10.3 million verified HCP contacts across 39 specialty groups, 140+ licensed data partners, and sourcing coverage across 200+ countries.
-The Family NP dataset sits within SparkDBI’s broader nursing database of 2,786,120 verified nurse contacts — the largest single specialty group in the database — sourced exclusively through HIPAA-aligned professional channels.
+SparkDBI is a global B2B and healthcare contact data provider with over 10.3 million verified HCP contacts across 39 specialty groups.
+It works with 140+ licensed data partners and covers 200+ countries.
+The Family NP dataset sits within SparkDBI’s broader nursing database of 2,786,120 verified nurse contacts — the largest single specialty group in the database.
+All records are sourced exclusively through HIPAA-aligned professional channels.

-Every Family NP record in SparkDBI’s database originates from one or more of the following verified professional sources:
+Every Family NP record in SparkDBI’s database originates from one or more verified professional sources:

 • CMS NPI Registry — the federal source of record for US practitioner identity, specialty taxonomy, and license status